maicol07/laravel-oidc-client/README.md

 You can set the following environment variables to specify the routes/URLs you want your users to be redirected to upon successful authentication/logout: `OIDC_REDIRECT_PATH_AFTER_LOGIN` and `OIDC_REDIRECT_PATH_AFTER_LOGOUT`.

-You may want to create your own `User` model.
-If yes, then you must extend `Maicol07\OIDCClient\User` in order to get auth working.
+You should add the `Maicol07\OIDCClient\Models\Traits\LogsInWithOidc` to your `User` model if you want to use the get the mapping relation.

 Check your `auth.providers.users.model` config value: it must be set to your custom `User` model or to `Maicol07\OIDCClient\User` instead.